 The operation phase of the project will provide longer-term opportunities for the community, where jobs and partnerships can last as long as the railway continues operation.
 This will allow the development of the expertise and skills which require more significant training and railway-specific experience which can only be gained with time, thus enabling Cree staff to become more independent of eternal expertise and the proportion of indigenous labour to increase over time.
 In addition, there will be job opportunities related to the additional labour required for the maintenance of the upgraded access roads.
-Table 11-45 provides a summary of the proposed staffing for the railway lines.
+Table 11-52 provides a summary of the proposed staffing for the railway lines.

-Table 11-45: Summary of the proposed railway staffing
+Table 11-52: Summary of the proposed railway staffing

-Position Matagami Yard / Station Waskaga- nish Commu- nity Waskaga- nish Yard / Station Chapais Yard Timber Siding Waswanipi Station Total
+Position Matagami Yard / Station Waskaganish Community Waskaganish Yard / Station Chapais Yard Timber Siding Waswanipi Station Total

 Administration 14

 Railway General Manager 1 1

 Admin Assistant 1 2 1 4

 Payroll Officer / Contract Administrator 2 2

 Health & Safety 1 1

 Storekeeper / Procurement Officer 1 1 2

 Regulatory / Training 1 1

 Admin Officer 1 1 1 3

-Position Matagami Yard / Station Waskaga- nish Commu- nity Waskaga- nish Yard / Station Chapais Yard Timber Siding Waswanipi Station Total

 Transportation (Freight) 92

 Superintendent - Transportation 1 1

 Trainmaster 1 2 1 4

 Operations Coordinator 2 2

 Yard Master 2 3 2 7

 Intermodal Terminal Manager 2 2

 Train Dispatcher 3 3

 Gateman/Agent 5 5 4 14

 Loader Operator 5 5 10

 Yardmen/Labourer 1 2 1 4

 Yard Jockey 2 1 3

 Carload Manager 2 2

 Carload Supervisor 1 1 2

 Senior General Clerk 2 2

 General Clerk 1 2 3

 Timekeeper 5 5 10

 Intermodal Reporting Clerk 5 5

 Bulk Mineral Loading 1 1 2

 Bulk Mineral Handling in Storage Shed 5 5 10

 Train Crew Members 4 2 6

-Position Matagami Yard / Station Waskaga- nish Commu- nity Waskaga- nish Yard / Station Chapais Yard Timber Siding Waswanipi Station Total

-Rolling Stock Maintenance 49
+Rolling Stock Maintenance • 49

 General Foreman 1 1

 Foreman 3 2 2 7

 Locomotive Maintenance 7 7

 Maintainers (fuelling/servicing and standing inspection) 3 1 1 5

 Car Maintenance 18 18

-Fabrication shop Helper 3 3
+Fabrication shop Helper 3 .3

-MoW Equipment Maintenance 3 3
+MoW Equipment Maintenance 3 ् र

+Shon Cleaning 1

-Shop Cleaning 1 1
+Shop Oleaning I 1

+Position Matagami Yard / Station Waskaganish Community Waskaganish Yard / Station Chapais Yard Timber Siding Waswanipi Station Total

 Material Control 3 3

 Admin 1 1

 Infrastructure Maintenance 46

 Maintenance Director 1 1

 Maintenance Manager - Linear Infrastructure 1 1

 Maintenance Manager - SIG/TEL 1 1

 Foreman Linear Infrastructure 1 3 2 6

 Foreman Heavy Track Gang 1 1

 Other team 1 1

 Senior Technicians - SIG/TEL 1 1 2

 Senior Technicians' Mobile Team 2 2 4

 Labourers - Linear Infrastructure 4 6 6 16

 Labourers Heavy Track Gang 4 4

 Labourers - SIG/TEL 2 2 4

-abourers' Mobile Team 6 6
+Labourers' Mobile Team 6 6

 Passenger Services 13

 Superintendent - Passenger Operations 1 1

 Train master - Passenger Operations 1 1

 Manager - Station Operations 1 1

-Position Matagami Yard / Station Waskaga- nish Commu- nity Waskaga- nish Yard / Station Chapais Yard Timber Siding Waswanipi Station Total

 Manager On-Board Services 1 1

 Passenger On-Board Staff 2 1 3

 Passenger Station Staff 1 1 1 1 4

 Train Crew Members 2 2

 Total 214

-Table 11-46 expands on the opportunities, for the Cree communities, which will be available during the operation phase of the project, as well as the anticipated training requirements related to each field.
+Table 11-53 expands on the opportunities, for the Cree communities, which will be available during the operation phase of the project, as well as the anticipated training requirements related to each field.
 It must be noted that some of the opportunities are not listed in the proposed staffing structure above because the jobs may not be offered directly as part of the railway organization but be subcontracted out.
 Also, some of the job responsibilities may be combined into a single employment position.